girishso/pluck_to_hash/README.md

 # What is that for?

-Extend ActiveRecord pluck to return hash instead of an array.
-Useful when plucking multiple columns for rendering json for example.
+Extends ActiveRecord by adding `pluck_to_hash` method that returns array of hashes instead of array of arrays.
+Useful when plucking multiple columns for rendering json or you need to access individual fields in your view for example.

 [![Gem Version](https://badge.fury.io/rb/pluck_to_hash.png)](http://badge.fury.io/rb/pluck_to_hash)

 ## Installation